mesosphere/marathon/docs/docs/unreachable.md

 ### Inactive Agent Logic and Unreachable Tasks

-A task is considered unreachable when it's agent is considered inactive.
+A task is considered unreachable when its agent is considered inactive.
 Apache Mesos will mark agents as inactive according to the following:

 1. Mesos agent health checks.
 2. Agent removal rate limiter.